Does Pet Insurance Cover Cryptorchidism?

 petInsurance icon

-These comprehensive plans cover surgeries, treatments and diagnostic tests for unexpected health issues, which may include cryptorchidism.
-Some insurers classify cryptorchid surgery as an illness-related procedure, so it's covered once you've completed the waiting period, ranging from 14 to 30 days after enrollment.
-If your pet was diagnosed before enrollment or during the waiting period, it's considered a pre-existing condition and won't be covered.
+Some insurers treat cryptorchid surgery as an illness-related procedure, so coverage begins after the waiting period, around 14 to 30 days after enrollment.
+If your pet was diagnosed before coverage started or during the waiting period, it’s considered a pre-existing condition and won’t be covered.

 petMedicalCheckup icon